barisozmen/build-ai-startup-course/README.md

-# build-ai-startup-course
+# Build an AI startup in a day

-Build an AI Startup Workshop
+Follow the tasks, they will lead you somewhere great!